ericliujt/PolkaSub/README.md

 - Fund your deployer's account with some test WND

 ## Important notes for hackathon
-- Parts of the current smart contract are still in development, not all features are working as intended
+- Parts of the current smart contract are still in development, not all features are working as intended (features include block-based frequency payments and cancellation that still needs to be implemented)

 ## Future Improvements
 - Ability to delete a subscription